DC-analysis/dclab/docs/sec_getting_started.rst

   improvements or bug fixes from which you would like to benefit.
   Please note that `DCKit <https://github.com/DC-analysis/DCKit/>`_ offers a graphical user interface for batch conversion from .tdms to .rtdc.
+- You have built your own deformability cytometry device and would like to use the powers of dclab to analyze your data.
+There is user-convenient :class:`.RTDCWriter` class that allows you to convert your tabular data to *.rtdc* files, see also :ref:`working-with-other-data`.
 - You would like to apply a simple set of filters (e.g. polygon filters that you exported from within Shape-Out) to every new measurement you take and apply a custom data analysis pipeline to the filtered data.
 This is a